Holmes7272/gas/README.md

 - If you manually edit a code in column A, the script won’t interfere unless another column is edited.

 ## License
-This project is licensed under the MIT License — feel free to use and modify it as needed!